jwplayer/jwplayer-react-native/README.md

 <br />

-ℹ️ See [Props](/docs/props.md) for all the available `config` prop fields.
+ℹ️ See [Props](/docs/props.md) for all the available `config` prop fields. ℹ️ See [Legacy Readme](/docs/legacy_readme.md) for all the available `config` prop fields when using a legacy configuration.

 <br />

 ### Example Project

 This repository contains the **Example** project.
-This project showcases several basic implementations of the `<JWPlayer>` view and can be used as a resource while working with the `react-native-jw-media-player` library:
+This project showcases several basic implementations of the `<JWPlayer>` view and can be used as a resource while working with the `jwplayer-react-native` library:

 - Test pull requests (PRs) or modifications
 - Experiment with the available media playback features